leidixujian/ffdc-sample-nodejs/README.md

-Sample project shows how to obtain security grant (in form of token) from auth server.
+# Sample project shows how to obtain security grant (in form of token) from auth server.

-Create an App in FusionFabric.cloud which includes Financial Toolbox APIs
+1. Create an App in FusionFabric.cloud which includes Financial Toolbox APIs

-Clone the project.
+2. Clone the project.
-Edit .env file to fill client ID, and Access Key.
+3. Edit the `.env` file, and enter the client ID, and Access Key.

-Install the dependencies and start the server.
+4. Install the dependencies and start the server.

 ```sh
 $ npm install
 $ npm start
 ```

-Once you started the program use your favorite browser to go to the following url: http://localhost:5000 to retrieve the output of the call to the /currencies api.
+Once you started the program, use your favorite browser to go to the following URL: http://localhost:5000 to retrieve the output of the call to the **Referential Data** API.

+To learn more about this sample project, follow the tutorial from [sample-express.md](sample-express.md).